Niedziela-Solutions/serverless-contact-form/README.md

 `bundle exec rubocop -a`

+## Infra Setup

+- SES with your domain and SMTP credentials made

+## Production ENV

+Before deploying in production mode, you will need to setup your production env file.

+1. `cp .example.env.production .env.production`
+1. Replace the env variables with what you need.
+Note: [you can also reference SSM Parameter Store secrets](https://rubyonjets.com/docs/env-files/)

 ## Deploying

 You will need to have an AWS IAM Profile setup.
-If it's not the default profile, you prefix the deploy command with `AWS_PROFILE=other`.
+If it's not the default profile, you will need to prefix the deploy command with `AWS_PROFILE=other`.

 `JETS_ENV=production bundle exec jets deploy`